scorpsj77/drug_interaction_prediction/README.md

 Thank you to:
 - Marilu Duque, the AI4ALL Class 13 Instructor, for teaching us the necessary skills and ethical considerations in creating this project,
-- Ankush Rastogi, our project mentor, for providing useful suggestions on developing and deploying our model, and
+- Ankush Rastogi, our project mentor, for providing useful suggestions on developing and deploying our model,
+- Sai Donepudi, the AI4ALL Class 13 Teaching Fellow, for offering helpful tips on developing our project, and
-- AI4ALL Ignite program, for providing the opportunity for us to learn and apply AI to an impactful real-world problem.
+- AI4ALL Ignite program, for providing the opportunity for us to learn and apply AI to an impactful real-world problem, especially to be aware of AI ethics.